Skip to main content.

 4. Create a new HTML file called pet.html (note: where should it be saved?) and copy this file's content into your file.

-5. Add a link to the pet.html document from your index.html page.
+5. Add a link to pet.html on your index.html page.

 6. Test the SurveyServlet using the pet.html form.